RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 The tables behind the domain objects described above have been set up in a specific way to make use of the SQL temporal table feature.
 The guidance on setting this up is well documented [here][13]{:target="_blank"} and I won't repeat the details.

-The jist is that you will need to setup a history table for every table which you require point in time snapshots for.
+The gist is that you will need to setup a history table for every table which you require a point in time snapshots for.
 When a value within a row changes the old row is moved into the history table and the update is applied to the row in the main table.

 Our aggregate is made up of a number of entities but when a change is made SQL will only _snapshot_ the data which has changed at the row level.
 This gives us an acceptable level of granularity for creating snapshots.
 You will need to be careful about what data you store in a given column.
 If you are storing huge JSON blobs in a column the history table could become unmanageable.